polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 The 6x8 should have still met the register budget and led to no spilling, but it looks like it made the LLVM backend spill.
 The assembly dump confirms this (notice the vmovupd stores in between the FMAs, which didn't exist earlier).
-Also, the sub-optimal sizes of M_R = 4, N_R = 8 provides better performance than
+Also, the intuitively sub-optimal sizes of M_R = 4, N_R = 8 provide better
-the spilled ones.
+performance than the tighter M_R = 6, M_R = 8, indicating the cliff associated
+with spilling.

 ```
 c4 62 95 b8 f0  vfmadd231pd     %ymm0, %ymm13, %ymm14